google/WebFundamentals/src/content/en/updates/2019/06/pwa-install-patterns.md

-If your PWA has use cases where it’s helpful for a user to install your app, for example if you have users who use your app more than once a week, you should be promoting installation of your PWA within the web UI of your app.
+If your PWA has use cases where it’s helpful for a user to install your app, for example if you have users who use your app more than once a week, you should be promoting the installation of your PWA within the web UI of your app.

 <img class="attempt-right"
      src="/web/fundamentals/app-install-banners/images/install-promo/in-feed.png">